Public Review Draft

 The County's aim is for the San Miguel Community Plan Update to be a consensus-driven community-supported plan that will encourage future economic growth.
-In addition to the three workshops conducted by Cal Poly students in 2010 and 2011, there will be several additional opportunities to provide feedback, as well as several opportunities in the future:
+In addition to the three workshops conducted by Cal Poly students in 2010 and 2011, there have been several additional opportunities to provide feedback, as well as several opportunities in the future:

 - Public Comment on the Public Review Draft Community Plan.
-A workshop and environmental scoping meeting are planned for Summer 2013.
-Written comments are also welcomed.
+A workshop and environmental scoping meeting were conducted in Summer 2013.

 - Summer 2013 Scoping Meeting.
-Once the "Notice of Preparation" for the Environmental Impact Report is ready, a scoping meeting will be held in San Miguel to give residents an opportunity to contribute information about potential environmental impacts and alternative land uses.
+A scoping meeting was held in San Miguel to give residents an opportunity to contribute information about potential environmental impacts and alternative land uses.

 - Commenting on the Environmental Impact Report.
-The Draft Environmental Impact Report (EIR) is expected to be released in late 2015.
+The Draft Environmental Impact Report (EIR) is expected to be released in spring 2016.
 Any written comments submitted on the EIR will receive a written response to be published in the Final EIR.